mulesoft/dropbox-connector/README.md

 Mule Dropbox Connector
 =========================

-The Dropbox Connector will allow to use the DropboREST API.
+The Dropbox Connector will allow to use the Dropbox REST API.
 Almost every operation that can be done via the API can be done thru this connector.

 Installation and Usage
 ----------------------